L'Oreal says travel retail boom creates 'sixth continent'

 L‘Oreal dominated the travel retail market in 2012, with a market share of 21.6 percent, Institut Generation said.

 Rivals are pushing hard to compete.
-The travel retail arm of luxury giant LVMH (LVMH.PA), whose Dior, Guerlain and Givenchy cosmetics products vie with L‘Oreal’s luxury brands, has been the fastest growing of all the group’s businesses.
+The travel retail arm of luxury giant LVMH, whose Dior, Guerlain and Givenchy cosmetics products vie with L‘Oreal’s luxury brands, has been the fastest growing of all the group’s businesses.

 “This market, present around the world, could be considered as a ‘sixth continent’,” L‘Oreal Chief Executive Jean-Paul Agon said in a statement on Thursday.
 “L‘Oreal has high ambition for the future of the channel.”